 Jamaican Curry Powder – brings the Caribbean vibes and flavor.

-Whole Pimento Seeds(allspice berries) – brings that Caribbean flavor to the dish.
+Whole Pimento Seeds(allspice berries) – add a subtle sweetness and depth of flavor to the dish.

 Dry bay leaves – you can use fresh bay leaves as well.

-Extra Virgin Oil (or your choice of vegetable oil) – this is added to the marinade to keep the meat moist and helps to massage the spices into the meat.
+Extra Virgin Oil (or your choice of vegetable oil) – create a marinade for the chicken, which helps to keep it juicy and flavorful.this is added to the marinade to keep the meat moist and helps to massage the spices into the meat.

-Oil for frying – Use a neutral vegetable oil with a high smoke point.
+Oil for frying – used to fry the chicken plus helps to create that crispy texture.
+Use a neutral vegetable oil with a high smoke point.
 DO NOT use extra virgin olive oil.

-Unsweetened Coconut Milk – add moisture and its the liquid base for the brine.
+Unsweetened Coconut Milk – add a rich and creamy flavor to the dish. add moisture and its the liquid base for the brine.
 It will also add a very subtle coconuty flavor to the fry chicken.